-Individuals can get sick from these blood-borne pathogens by coming in contact with infected human blood or body fluids.
-They can also be spread through mucose membranes and cuts, which is what makes these diseases so contagious.
+Individuals can get sick from these blood-borne pathogens by contacting infected human blood or body fluids.
+They can also be spread through mucous membranes and cuts, making these diseases so contagious.

-Bloodborne pathogens like HIV (Human Immunodeficiency Virus), AIDS (Acquired Immune Deficiency Syndrome), and Hepatitis B are also considered sexually transmitted diseases, but they can also be spread through non-sexual contact.
+Bloodborne pathogens like HIV (Human Immunodeficiency Virus), AIDS (Acquired Immune Deficiency Syndrome), and Hepatitis B are also considered sexually transmitted diseases.
+Still, they can also be spread through non-sexual contact.